axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ### Create a new Analytics application instance

-Find detailed instructions on how to create a new instance here: [[wiki/amazon-ec2-create-new-app-instance]].
+1. First create a new Analytics instance [[wiki/amazon-ec2-create-new-app-instance]].
+2. Log into the instance using the "Sailing User (Apps)" key
+3. Make sure to bring the code to the branch you want

 ### Setup replicated instances with ELB